 Personally, I love a good patio … in the summer that is.
 But winter?
 That’s a totally different story, until now.
 Thanks to a little government funding and a lot of innovation, several restaurants across Washington have amped up their outdoor dining game.
 And if you’re like me, you’re thrilled to continue supporting our local establishments in any way possible.

 From perfectly placed heat lamps and ski lodge-inspired canopies to eating in your very own snow globe (yes, this is a thing!), al fresco dining never felt so cozy.
-So, grab your mask, a puffy coat and pair of mittens.
+Nowadays, there might be many restaurants that incorporate POS systems from firms like Revel Systems (visit site) in their daily operations, which helps bring about a streamlined workflow, and of course, a reduced wait period for the patrons!
+One of the many reasons to love restaurants nowadays apart from their high grade equipment like ice machines, toasters (from the likes of Nella and similar companies), along with their food, of course!
+So, grab your mask, a puffy coat, and pair of mittens.
 It’s time to dine outside.

 Bellevue’s 520 Bar & Grill knows how to make guests feel warm and welcome.
 Their spacious tented and heated patio features twinkling holiday décor and festive music – plus a bottle of hand sanitizer on every socially distanced table.